pixyjones/comic-source/02-booth-babes/booth-babes.markdown

 **Panel 2**

-> Wide shot of Pixy and Penelope talking with exageration.
+> Wide shot of Pixy and Penelope talking with exaggeration.

 PENELOPE

-Jerry is coiming with us!
+Jerry is coming with us!

 PIXY